noClaps/nc/design/types/int.md

 ```

 ::: warning
-If a value outside the range of `uint` or `int` is passed, it will wrap around to fit within the bounds.
+If a value exceeds the range of `int` or `uint`, the program will panic and crash.
 :::

 ## BigInt